jonjohnsonjr/til/post/graphviz/jig.md

 There is too much information to really see what's happening.
 This is where it pays off that we are using an actual programming language to generate these graphs -- we can apply whatever logic we want!

-So the most obvious thing to do here is to limit how much we display by only rendering a depth of 1 (this is also pretty east to implement).
+So the most obvious thing to do here is to limit how much we display by only rendering a depth of 1 (this is also pretty easy to implement).

 ```go